 Our judging panel this year includes business leaders who’ve grown startups into global businesses, active investors and sector specialists.
-Keep checking back – new judges will be added over the next few weeks.

-His goal in life, after nailing his own success is to help entrepreneurs for free – and after completing several multi-million-pound exits and investing in over 60 companies, we think he’s the man for the job.
+His goal in life, after nailing his own success, is to help entrepreneurs for free – and after completing several multi-million-pound exits and investing in over 60 companies, we think he’s the man for the job.
 His mission is to help 10m people start and grow a business of their own and never feel alone doing it.

-Simon has been a huge supporter of The Pitch, is an all round great guy and savvy businessman.
+Simon has been a huge supporter of The Pitch, is an all-round great guy and savvy businessman.